willblev/boldar/README.md

 - static mushroom profiles for each species, as different types of mushrooms tend to grow best in different conditions and at different times of the year
 - output to google maps to show the top 10 places to hunt
 - update to python 3
+- find API to scrape multiple weeks' worth of data at once
+- parse doppler images with CV libraries to have higher resolution predictions